Dilani Abeywardana

-Dilani Perera Abeywardana (born October 29, 1969 as ඩිලානි අබේවර්ධන) [Sinhala]), is a retired actress in Sri Lankan cinema, theater and television.
-Started her career in 1990s, she is best known for the dramatic roles in films Juriya Mamai, Sujatha and Chandani.
+Dilani Perera Abeywardana (born October 29, 1969, as ඩිලානි අබේවර්ධන) [Sinhala]), is a retired actress in Sri Lankan cinema, theater, and television.
+Starting her career in the 1990s, she is best known for her roles in the films Juriya Mamai, Sujatha, and Chandani.

 Personal life

 Dilani Abeywardana was born on 29 October 1969 in Kalubowila, Colombo.

 She is married to singer Saman Pushpawarna.
 They currently lives in United States and Dilani works as a beauty consultant in Staten Island.

 The couple has one daughter, Kaveesha Kavindi and one son.
-Kavindi was born on September 12, 1996 in Colombo.
+Kavindi was born on September 12, 1996, in Colombo.
 Kaveesha made her film debut with 2015 film Singa Machan Charlie directed by Lal Weerasinghe.
 She has recorded her single in June, Samanalee written by Ananda Padmasiri and composed by Sanjula Himala.
 Her first song was Mandaram Adure with Kanishka Salinda.
-Kaveesha is married to Sri Lankan international cricketer Shehan Jayasuriya where the wedding was celebrated on 23 September 2020 in New York, USA.
+Kaveesha is married to Sri Lankan international cricketer Shehan Jayasuriya where the wedding was celebrated on 23 September 2020 in New York, US.